allegroai/clearml-docs/docs/integrations/storage.md

 }
 ```

-To configure a specific bucket, add its name and credentials under `aws.s3.credentials`.
+It's possible to also give access to specific S3 buckets in the `aws.s3.credentials` section.
+Each dictionary in the

-$$$List of dictionaries, for AWS S3, each dictionary can contain the credentials for individual S3 buckets or hosts for individual buckets.
+list can contain the credentials for individual S3 buckets or hosts for individual buckets (see [`aws.s3.credentials`](../configs/clearml_conf.md#sdkawss3credentials)).

 For example: